 About GradConnections Weekly:

 is a newsletter prepared by the Graduate School Office of Professional Development and Communications.
-It includes tips, events, deadlines, announcements, professional development opportunities, and funding opportunities--all targeted to graduate students--as well as the PhD Comic "Piled Higher and Deeper".
+It includes tips, events, deadlines, announcements, professional development opportunities, wellness/mental health resources, and funding opportunities, all targeted to graduate students.
 It goes out every Tuesday during the academic year and every other Tuesday during the summer.

 Who gets GradConnections Weekly:

 - Enrolled graduate students - lists are updated at the beginning of each fall and spring semester for the first ~3 weeks of the term

 Unsubscribe directions are located in the footer of the email.